 There may be other potential risks involved.
 Dr. Adam Najem will discuss the possible problems that may occur during or after your buccal fat pad removal, and ensure you have all the information you need beforehand.

 Buccal fat pad removal is typically performed under local anaesthetic, injected inside the mouth.

 It’s vital that you discuss any allergic reactions to anaesthesia you may have had, no matter how minor they might appear to you.
 If you feel particularly uncomfortable about being awake during your buccal fat pad removal, you should raise your concerns with Dr. Najem too.

-Dr. Adam Najem has years of experience performing cosmetic surgery, undertaking an extensive portfolio of procedures.
-He has treated a large number of patients with buccal fat pad removal, and works to the very highest standards.
+Dr. Adam Najem has experience in undertaking an extensive portfolio of procedures and works to the very highest standards.

 Dr. Najem offers a free consultation to assess your facial shape and structure, identify your personal goals, and determinate your suitability for the procedure.
 This is your opportunity to ask any questions or raise any concerns you may have.

 Dr. Najem is passionate about putting your mind at ease and helping you to make an informed choice.